etherpush/doc/docs/README-en.md

 # CheckBalance

-Your balance is recorded in [ethereum], So you have to check the balance on [etheteum] as the following:
+Your balance is recorded in [ethereum], So you have to check the balance on [ethereum] as the following:

 ![checkbalance](images/checkbalance.gif)